mubashar-iqbal/TWINE/README.md

 * [License agreement](#license-agreement)

 ## General info
-This project contains the code for my master thesis.
-The video below offer a quick overview about the proposed framework and a demo of the simulation.
+The video below provides a brief overview of the proposed framework and a demonstration of the simulation.